-Set up in 2005, The Uganda Link is a Dean Close charity which supports a secondary school in Western Uganda, Nyakatukura Memorial Secondary School.
-Nyakatukura School was set up by the Church of Uganda to provide secondary education to poor and orphaned children.
+Set up in 2005, The Uganda Link supports a secondary school in Ibanda, South-Western Uganda, named Nyakatukura Memorial Secondary School.
+Nyakatukura School (NMS) was set up by the Church of Uganda to provide secondary education to poor and orphaned children.

 The local church donated five acres of rough farmland on which the school has been able to develop.
 When Dean Close first visited Nyakatukura in 2005, the children were sleeping on the floor, they had to walk 30mins to a natural borehole to collect water and there was no electricity.
 Furthermore, lessons took place under a mango tree on makeshift benches.

 Thanks to the Dean Close community, Nyakatukura has evolved from its humble beginnings to become a blossoming secondary school with over 400 students.
-The school now has ten fully equipped classrooms, a library, an examination hall and solar electricity, as well as water harvesters and a tap on site.
+The school now has ten fully equipped classrooms, girls’ and boys’ dormitories, a library, an examination hall and solar electricity, as well as water harvesters and a water bore hole.

-A Science Laboratory Block is nearing completion, and both a water bore hole and permanent electricity generator have been installed.
+A Science Laboratory Block is nearing completion, and in July 2017 an electricity generator was installed.

-Over the years a strong relationship has formed between two schools which is celebrated by a plaque in Nyakatukura: ‘Dean Close and Nyakatukura Memorial School – Friends Forever’.
+Over the years a strong relationship has formed between two schools which is celebrated by a plaque in Nyakatukura’s Main Office: ‘Dean Close and Nyakatukura Memorial School – Friends Forever’.

-Since the charity was set up, we have raised thousands of pounds for Nyakatukura and supported hundreds of children through their education.
-However, the aim of the charity has always been to build relationships, not just buildings.
+Since the Uganda Link was set up, we have raised thousands of pounds for Nyakatukura and supported hundreds of children through their education.
+However, the aim of the partnership has always been to build relationships, not just buildings.
 The Uganda Link is founded on friendship.

 PROJECTS TO DATE:

 - Built water pipes for the school (2005)

 - Built a boarding house to accommodate boarding staff (2006)